CALCIUM ON A PLANT-BASED DIET » everything you need to know

 Salt: high salt intake increases calcium loss in the urine and has been shown to reduce bone density.
 Limit intake of processed foods.

-Caffeine: go easy on caffeine.
+Caffeine: go easy on the caffeine.
 Too much caffeine can decrease the amount of calcium your body stores.
 Limit to about 2 cups (250 mL = 1 cup) per day.
 Remember that colas and energy drinks also contain a lot of caffeine.
 Regular tea contains much less caffeine than coffee.
 Read more about coffee in our article here.

 Calcium Supplements: Are They Needed?